The Bankrate promise

 - The federal government’s Thrift Savings Plan.

 Employers often provide a matching contribution, so if you don’t take advantage of this, you’re rejecting free money.
-But, says Littell, it’s important to understand how the matching contribution works.
+But you may not be immediately entitled to that money.

-While your contributions are always vested in the plan, meaning they are immediately credited to your account, employers sometimes impose time restrictions to provide an incentive for workers to stick around.
-“You could have a three-year cliff vesting schedule, so it’s possible you have to be there for three years before you get the match,” says Littell.
-“And sometimes matching contributions are not subject to a vesting schedule — meaning that they are immediately vested.”
+While your contributions are always vested in the plan, meaning they are immediately credited to your account, employers sometimes impose time restrictions on their contributions to provide an incentive for workers to stick around.

 Typically, a 401(k) plan may offer an employer match of 50 cents on the dollar, up to 6 percent of a worker’s salary, which would be the equivalent of 3 percent of compensation.
 To take advantage of the full match, employees would have to defer 6 percent of their salary toward the 401(k) plan.
 Some plans are more generous, offering a 6 percent total match or more.
 Be sure to take advantage of the employer’s match because that’s free money to you — and a guaranteed return on your investment.